|

 in Scottish Literature, 33/34 (2004), 308-19.

-Heart of Midlothian at the midway point of a shift
+Midlothian at the midway point of a shift in Scott's

-in Scott's work, from an optimistic, rational, classical
+work, from an optimistic, rational, classical temper, in which

-temper, in which the concerns of judgment, balance, and
+the concerns of judgment, balance, and order are predominant,

-The Masks of the Modern Nation (Basingstoke: Palgrave
+of the Modern Nation (Basingstoke: Palgrave Macmillan, c2005).

 Rigney,

-Memory and the Case of Jeanie Deans’, Poetics Today,
+and the Case of Jeanie Deans’, Poetics Today, 25

 Argues,

-Heart of Midlothian, that literary texts play a variety
+of Midlothian, that literary texts play a variety of

-of roles in the formation of cultural memory and that these
+roles in the formation of cultural memory and that these roles

-roles are linked to their status as public discourse, to their
+are linked to their status as public discourse, to their fictional

 Robertson,